bwssytems/ha-bridge/README.md

 ### Bridge Device Additions
 You must configure devices before you will have anything for the Echo or other controller that is connected to the ha-bridge to receive.
 #### Helpers
-The easy way to get devices configured is with the use of the helpers for the Vera or Harmony, Nest and Hue to create devices that the bridge will present.
+The easy way to get devices configured is with the use of the helpers for the Vera or Harmony, Nest, Hue and others to create devices that the bridge will present.

 For the Helpers, each item being presented from the target system has a button such as `Build Item`, `Build A Button` or specific tasks such as `Temp` for thermostats that is used to create the specific device parameters.
 The build action buttons will put you into the edit screen.
 The next thing to check is the name for the bridge device that it is something that makes sense especially if you using the ha-bridge with an Echo or Google Home as this is what the Echo or Google Home will interpret as the device you want.
 Also, you can go back to any helper tab and click a build action button to add another item for a multi-command.
 After you are done in the edit tab, click the `Add Bridge Device` to finish that selection setup.